top of page

 International Women's Day Hosier Lane

-The aim of the event was to create a safe space for everyone to express themselves and exhibit their artwork.
-It is also about reclaiming public space for women, trans, non-binary and children and their voices as street art is highly dominated by men.
+The event's goal remains to create a safe, inclusive space for individuals to express themselves and showcase their artwork.
+It also seeks to reclaim public space for women, trans, non-binary individuals, and children, as street art is overwhelmingly dominated by male voices.

 Hosier%20Lane_0529_edited_edited.png